 Learn How to Become a Self-Taught Data Analyst

-In this blog, I share steps I have taken to learn data analysis, including the list of books and resources that helped me along the way.
-Find out about why it’s good to know Excel, what are benefits of SQL and where you can find out more about machine learning.
+In this blog, I share steps I have taken to learn data analysis, including the books and resources that helped me along the way.
+Find out why it’s good to know Microsoft Excel, what the benefits of SQL are, and where you can discover more about machine learning.

-Step 1: Learn How to Analyse Data with Excel
+Step 1: Learn How to Analyse Data with Microsoft Excel

 I had just graduated from university, and I quickly learned that I knew nothing.
 It was 2006, so London was in the middle of a financial boom.
 Like others, I sent my applications to several banks.
-Most of the replies indicated that I lacked qualifications or that there were better applicants out there.
+Most of the replies indicated that I lacked qualifications or better applicants were out there.

-After a desperate search, I had finally settled on a job offer from a consulting firm.
-On my first day, one of my new team members asked me to help her with Excel.
-It was a rainy day, and the prospect of filling out numerous spreadsheets for the foreseeable future made me depressed.
+After a desperate search, I finally accepted a job offer from a consulting firm.
+On my first day, one of my new team members asked me to help her with Excel work.
+It was a rainy day, and the prospect of filling out numerous spreadsheets for the foreseeable future depressed me.

 But I persevered.
-I decided that it was time to dust off my Excel knowledge, which I still remembered from my high school years.
-I also figured that most of the tasks such as creating dashboards, while tedious, could be easily automated or made efficient with creative use of formulas.
+I decided it was time to dust off my Excel knowledge, which I still remember from high school.
+I also figured that most tedious tasks, such as creating dashboards, could be easily automated or made efficient using creative formulas.

-For a step-by-step tutorial on how to learn Excel, check out my blog Your First Steps in Excel – Beginner’s Crash Tutorial.
-Also, to see an example of what analysing data in Excel looks like, go to How to Analyse Data in Excel with Power Query and a Pivot Table.
+For a step-by-step tutorial, check out my blog Your First Steps in Microsoft Excel – Beginner’s Crash Tutorial.
+Also, to see an example of what analysing data looks like, go to How to Analyse Data in Microsoft Excel with Power Query and a Pivot Table.

 an Excel spreadsheet with a data table